 Often, the woman will first come for therapy.
 She will be convinced that something is wrong with her and that she is not being a “good wife”—or sexual partner for her husband.
 She’ll have even had her hormones tested to see if anything is wrong.
 Normally, nothing is out of balance.

 As we progress through therapy, we will discover that it is not her hormones that are the issue, but rather the relationship itself.
 Solving the issue usually requires the couple to come for counseling together.
-We then work through a programme specifically designed for couples with “desire discrepancy” – the term we use when one partner has a higher libido than the other.
+We then work through a program specifically designed for couples with “desire discrepancy” – the term we use when one partner has a higher libido than the other.

 2. An affair, either emotional or physical